 You start by getting on your harness and helmets.
 We had carabiners for our water bottles so they were easy to attach to the harness.
 They have a way to attach regular bottles if you don’t have a carabiner.
 I definitely do recommend bringing water.
 It was hot out and it’s about a 2-hour outing, I definitely would have had issues if I didn’t have my water!

-There are seven different ziplines totaling 4000 feet.
+There are seven different ziplines totalling 4000 feet.
 There are two ships ladders to climb and two sky bridges.
 You get views of the boreal forest with the highest point being at the tree line, the Elk Ridge Resort golf course, and a bog.
 We didn’t see any wildlife, but it’s definitely possible that you could!

 Throughout the tour, you are given different challenges for each zipline.
 Go across in cannonball position, launch backwards, go upside down, high five a tree, no hands, things like that.
 Obviously, I had to accept each challenge but you are in no way obligated to if you don’t feel comfortable.
 Treeosix includes pictures with every tour so you don’t need to worry about carrying your own camera along and you can just enjoy the ride, but you still have photographic proof of what you accomplished!

 This is a great activity for all ages.
-When we went in Cypress Hills we were with a family that had young children.
+When we went to Cypress Hills we were with a family that had young children.
 This time we were with a family with teenagers, one of which even had a broken arm!
 He was a trooper though and it didn’t hold him back in any way.
 This family had also done a zipline tour when they were in Mexico but said that they enjoyed this one more than that.
 That just shows you don’t need to go somewhere exotic to have a great adventure!

 Treeosix was kind enough to include a free giant swing for me to try.
 Giant is definitely not an exaggeration.
 You get into a harness and are attached to an apparatus.
 You are then lifted 50 feet up in the air between three poles.
 A ripcord is pulled and you are released.
 You start with a free fall before being sent into a 100-foot long pendulum swing.
 You then swing back and forth until you start to slow down.